gabrielhounds/snow-particles/README.md

 # Snow-Particles

 Dom based snow particle animation class.
 Create festive snowfall in any dom element!
-But yeah, it's DOM based... do we're dealing with a bunch of divs.
+But yeah, it's DOM based... so we're dealing with a bunch of divs.
 Like hundreds of divs.

 ### Depends on GSAP